v-pnk/3dv-tools/README.md

-# 3dv-tools
+# 3DV Tools
-A bunch of scripts helping with daily tasks in 3D vision research.
+Scripts and tools I use daily for 3D computer vision research.
+Every script should be self-contained and using a limited number of dependencies.